Akashic

 The Pittsburgh media market spans Allegheny County's Democratic core and a broad ring of ancestrally blue, now competitive collar counties, making marginal swings here disproportionately consequential in Pennsylvania statewide races.

-Across the recorded series it reached a Democratic high of thirty-five points in 1964 and a Republican high of forty-five points in 1904.
-Between 2020 and 2024 the market moved one point toward the Republican candidate; the 2024 margin was eight points.
+Across the recorded series it reached a Democratic high of 34.9 points in 1964 and a Republican high of 44.9 points in 1904.
+Between 2020 and 2024 the market moved 1.2 points toward the Republican candidate; the 2024 margin was 8.1 points.

 A population of 2,821,450, a 84% non-Hispanic-white share, and a median household income of $74,600 describe the market.
+The market's voting pattern over the last decade is most similar to that of Buffalo and Cleveland-Akron (Canton).

 Compare two places, side by side